Yellow Slip in Cyprus

 Processing time for MEU2

-The MEU2 is issued by the Migration Department of Nicosia and sent to the applicant’s address.
+The MEU2 is issued by the Migration Department in Nicosia and sent to the applicant’s address.
 This process typically takes six months.

-However, once applied, applicants can stay and re-enter Cyprus if they travel with their application receipts.
+However, once the application is submitted, applicants can remain in Cyprus and re-enter if they travel with their application receipts.

 The MEU3 is the application form for a Permanent Residence Certificate in Cyprus.
 It is for EU, EEA, and Swiss citizens, plus their EU family members, after five years of uninterrupted legal residence in Cyprus.
 This certificate confirms their right to permanent stay and does not expire.